The Illusionist

 First release in September 2011.
 My third and last project of that prolific year.

-«Album recording a historical concert in José Travieso’s career offered on the 28th of August of 2011 in the Red Room Auditorium, New York City, as part of the Annual Congress of New Composers and Modern Artists.
-Over one hour José Travieso returns to the piano, revising old and new pieces, playing new compositions especially created for the event and, finally, making a tribute to old and new composers for whom the innovation has always been one of their most important wills».
+«Album recording of a historical concert in José Travieso’s career, held on August 28th, 2011, at the Red Room Auditorium, New York City, as part of the Annual Congress of New Composers and Modern Artists.
+For over an hour, José Travieso returns to the piano, revisiting old and new pieces, performing new compositions specially created for the event and, finally, paying tribute to both past and contemporary composers for whom the innovation has always been a driving force».

-This album was presented with this description, but -despite the applause, coughs and other ambient sounds- is not a live album!
-It was my main project of 2011, which I was composing and recording during the previous 10-11 months.
+This album was presented with this description, but –despite the applauses, coughs and other ambient sounds– it is not a live album.
+It was my main project of 2011, which I had been composing and recording during the previous 10-11 months.

-When I finished the «No More Faith» LP (2010), I thought about the idea of recording a new album for solo piano, but covering 3 fields: 1) new music; 2) old music re-written; and 3) to make a tribute to some composers I admire.
-Initially I was evaluating several options: to record a conventional studio album with all these elemenets, or maybe to release separate EPs for each topic, or maybe to concentrate on one of the options and leave the others for the future… After a few of weeks working in the project I thought about the option of a live album, first not seriously, but later I concluded that this would be a very good way to offer all content that wanted to gather and a way of trascending the music as art and make a bigger thing, something like “meta-art”.
-So, «The Illusionist» project was born.
+When I finished the «No More Faith» LP (2010), I considered the idea of recording a new solo piano album that would cover three areas: 1) new music; 2) re-written older works; and 3) a tribute to composers I admire.
+At first, I weighed several options: recording a conventional studio album with all these elements, or maybe releasing separate EPs for each topic, or perhaps focusing on just one of these topics and leaving the others for the future… After a few of weeks working on the project, I thought about the option of making a conceptual false live album –first not too seriously, but later I concluded it would be a very good way to present all the material I wanted to gather, while also transcending music as art to create something bigger, something like “meta-art”.
+Thus, «The Illusionist» conceptual project was born.

-Today and here is irrelevant to continue with the secret 🙂
+Today and here, at this point, it is irrelevant to go on with the secret 🙂

 Some clues: